Distributed Distance Sensitivity Oracles: Summary of Results

-\subsubsection{Distance Sensitivity Oracles (DSOs)}
+\subsection{Distance Sensitivity Oracles (DSOs)}

-We present two CONGEST algorithms for DSO, one with fast query responses and one with fast preprocessing.
-We complement these algorithms with unconditional lower bounds on preprocessing rounds.
-Our DSO algorithms focus on computing the distance value of a given query $d(s,t,e)$, but we can readily augment our algorithms so that each vertex on the replacement path from $x$ to $y$ avoiding $e$ knows the next vertex on that path.
+We summarize our DSO results here: Section~\ref{sec:dso:gendsointro} states our results for our general batched DSO algorithms, Section~\ref{sec:dso:sebintro} for our seb-DSO algorithms and Section~\ref{sec:results:lb} states our DSO lower bounds, including our $k$-SSP lower bound.

-While our main algorithms work for general batch-DSO, we also consider algorithms tailored to the seb-DSO model.
-We show that with no preprocessing, the query cost of answering $k$ seb-DSO queries exactly matches the query complexity of $k$-SSSP -- with both upper and lower bounds.
-We discuss this result in Section~\ref{sec:dsonopre}.
+Our DSO algorithms focus on computing the distance value of a given query $d(x,y,e)$, but we can readily augment our algorithms so that each vertex on the replacement path from $x$ to $y$ avoiding $e$ knows the next vertex on that path.